Bristol, Gloucestershire

 © Peter Higginbotham.

 In 1897, following the extension of its boundaries to cover the whole of urban Bristol, the Corporation was reconstituted as a single Poor Law Parish.
 It absorbed many of the parishes previously included in the Barton Regis (formerly Clifton) Union.
 It also took over the Barton Regis workhouse at 100 Fishponds Road in Eastville, with the much reduced Barton Regis Union building a new workhouse at Southmead.
 This arrangement lasted only to 1904, when the Barton Regis Union was wound up and its parishes dispersed between a further enlarged Bristol City and the Chipping Sodbury Union.
-The new Southmead workhouse became the second in seven years to be inherited by Bristol from Barton Regis.
+The new Southmead workhouse became the second in six years to be inherited by Bristol from Barton Regis.

 Downend Cottage Homes